verbb/formie/docs/integrations/elements/entry.md

 - Date Updated

 If you turn on **Update Entries**, you can also choose which attributes or unique fields should be used to find an existing entry before updating it.

+Turn on **Update on Submission Edit** to keep the linked entry in sync when a submission is edited and re-submitted on the front end.

 When a form submission is created successfully, a queue job will run to create the entry element after the users' submission.